Scoliosis Chiropractor West Seattle

 There are two primary types of scoliosis:

-• Acquired Scoliosis: Develops later in life due to injury, neuromuscular conditions like cerebral palsy or muscular dystrophy, or repetitive strain on the spine.
+- Acquired Scoliosis: Develops later in life from neuromuscular conditions, injury, or habitual strain on the spine.

 Causes of Scoliosis

-• Neuromuscular conditions such as cerebral palsy or muscular dystrophy.
+- Neuromuscular conditions such as cerebral palsy or muscular dystrophy: These impact muscle tone and spinal stability.

 Long-Term Problems Due to Ignoring Scoliosis

-• Chronic pain in the back, neck, and hips.
+- Chronic pain in the back, neck, and hips: Ongoing misalignment increases strain on muscles and joints.

-• Osteoarthritis due to increased stress on spinal joints.
+- Osteoarthritis due to increased stress on spinal joints: Misalignment accelerates joint wear and tear.

 Temporary Pain Relief